-White and brown sugar are familiar sweeteners for baking but did you know there are numerous alternative and natural sweeteners, many of which are lightly processed, preserving nutrients.
+White and brown sugar are familiar sweeteners for baking, but Oryana sells numerous alternative and natural sweeteners, many of which are lightly processed, helping to preserve nutrients.
 It’s easy to make your favorite sweet treats with natural sweeteners, all of which are gluten-free except for barley malt.
 Whether you are reducing your sugar intake or just want to experiment with a different flavor profile, check out the following sweeteners available at Oryana.

 Sucanat is a brand name (Sugar Cane Natural) for a product that is made from evaporated sugar cane juice.
 It retains its molasses giving it a brown sugar flavor.
 Can be substituted 1 for 1 for brown sugar